SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Software description

 \subsubsection{Instantiating a problem case}

 To simulate a scheduling scenario in SPARS, users must define the platform and the workload.
 Both are described in a JSON file.
-The platform describes the hardware specifications of the HPC system, including the number of compute nodes, the node state transition time, and the energy consumption in each state.
+The \nobreak{}platform describes the hardware specifications of the HPC system, including the number of compute nodes, the node state transition time, and the energy consumption in each state.
 The platform configuration enables simulation of diverse hardware environments.
-The \texttt{platform.json} file contains a list of nodes, with the fields summarized in Table~\ref{tab:platform-json}.
+In \texttt{platform.json}, each node includes a unique identifier (\texttt{id}), Dynamic Voltage and Frequency Scaling (DVFS) profiles (\texttt{dvfs\_profiles}) that map operating modes to nominal power and normalized compute speed, a default DVFS mode (\texttt{dvfs\_mode}), and a power-state model (\texttt{states}) describing the supported states, their power consumption and compute speeds, and the allowed transitions and transition times between them.

 The workload defines the set of jobs that will be submitted and scheduled.
 Each job includes information such as its submission time, the number of compute nodes required, the expected runtime, and a unique job identifier.
-The \texttt{workload.json} file specifies the job stream with the fields summarized in Table~\ref{tab:workload-json}.
+The \texttt{workload.json} file specifies the job stream with the fields summarized in \hyperref[tab:workload-json]{Table~\ref{tab:workload-json}}.

 Users should turn their real problem cases into these formats by encoding the target platform in a \texttt{platform.json} file and the job stream in a \texttt{workload.json} file.
 Additionally, SPARS includes a workload generator that can be configured to produce a JSON file of workloads with tunable characteristics.
 Users can control how frequently jobs arrive (arrival rate), the average execution time and its variability, the minimum and maximum number of nodes requested per job, and the number of jobs.